 The electric solar wind sail, or electric sail for short, is a propulsion invention made in 2006 at the Kumpula Space Centre by Pekka Janhunen.
-See also the list of Frequently Asked Questions.
+For E-sail related news, please see the electric sail blog (it is in Finnish, but carries a Translate button to your language).
+See also the continuously updated list of scientific papers and the list of Frequently Asked Questions.

 The electric sail is a new space propulsion concept which uses the solar wind momentum for producing thrust (Janhunen, P., Electric sail for spacecraft propulsion, AIAA Journal of Propulsion and Power, 20, 4, 763-764, 2004, Janhunen, P. and A. Sandroos, Simulation study of solar wind push on a charged wire: solar wind electric sail propulsion, Ann.
 Geophys., 25, 755-767, 2007).
 The electric sail is somewhat similar to the more well-known solar radiation pressure sail which is often called simply the solar sail.

 A full-scale electric sail consists of a number (50-100) of long (e.g., 20 km), thin (e.g., 25 microns) conducting tethers (wires).
 The spacecraft contains a solar-powered electron gun (typical power a few hundred watts) which is used to keep the spacecraft and the wires in a high (typically 20 kV) positive potential.
 The electric field of the wires extends a few tens of metres into the surrounding solar wind plasma.
 Therefore the solar wind ions "see" the wires as rather thick, about 100 m wide obstacles.
 A technical concept exists for deploying (opening) the wires in a relatively simple way and guiding or "flying" the resulting spacecraft electrically.